mkling-coding/Brevo/README.md

-# Brevo
-Did my best to copy the Brevo website from scratch to practice HTML, CSS, and JavaScript
+Copied the Brevo website home page from scratch to practice HTML, CSS, and JavaScript